We are searching for

 How Does a Deductible Work for Car Insurance?

-If you get in an accident or collision and file a claim with your car insurance company, they will cover all damages beyond your insurance deductible.
+If you get in an accident or collision and file a claim with your car insurance company, they will cover all damages beyond your auto insurance deductible.
 So if your deductible is $600, and the total cost of your repairs is $4000, your insurance company will cover $3400 of the repair cost if your claim is approved.
 If the cost of your damages is below your deductible amount, then you will have to cover the repairs on your own without assistance from your insurer.

 Car insurance deductibles are usually a part of the two most common insurance plans: comprehensive and collision.
 A comprehensive plan can cover damage from non-accident events like extreme weather, vandalism, theft, and animals, while collision coverage is specifically for damage related to a collision or accident.
-In either case, the total amount of your deductible will vary.
+In either case, the total amount of your auto insurance deductible will vary.
 You will have the opportunity to choose your deductible, so find a plan that best fits your budget.
 If you select a policy with a higher deductible, you'll usually pay less in premiums.
 While beneficial if damage occurs, plans with a lower deductible will often mean that your monthly payments will be significantly higher.

 When Do You Pay the Deductible for Car Insurance?